vmware-archive/hillview/deployment/README.md

 $: ansible-playbook start.yaml -i hosts -u hillview
 ```

-To verify if the services are up and running, login to `http://<ip-address-of-web-node>:3569`.
+To verify if the services are up and running, open
+`http://<ip-address-of-web-node>:8080` in your web browser.

 Stop all services with: